mcabraca/Playwright-Framework/README.md

 - For GitHub Actions execution sensitive data managed via .env files should be securely replaced with encrypted **GitHub Actions secrets**.

 ## Run tests
+### From console
+The following scripts are included in package.json file

 ```bash
 npm run env-qa         # headless